-Cortona3D RapidLearning software from Cortona3D was used by astronaut instructors to create animated 3D simulations showing step by step procedures with new levels of detail and interactivity.
-The software teaches astronauts complex tasks prior to manipulating real equipment and enables them to practice these procedures learned at the European Astronaut Centre (EAC), on their laptops over and over again, even on orbit.
+Cortona3D RapidLearning software from Cortona3D was used by astronaut instructors to create animated 3D simulations showing step-by-step procedures with new levels of detail and interactivity.
+The software teaches astronauts complex tasks prior to manipulating real equipment and enables them to practice these procedures learned at the European Astronaut Centre (EAC), on their laptops over and over again, even in orbit.

 Cortona3D RapidLearning is a powerful authoring tool for building 3D-powered Computer Based Training (CBT) and requires no special programming expertise.
-RapidLearning guides trainers through the production process, prompting them to illustrate each step of the training scenario with an easily created 3D animation to build a complete RapidLearning procedure / lesson.
-The output is an animated interactive 3D training simulation that contains several training modes (demo, study, and exam) and is usable as a standalone application or integrated in any SCORM-compliant Learning Management Systems (LMS).
+RapidLearning guides trainers through the production process, prompting them to illustrate each step of the training scenario with an easily created 3D animation to build a complete RapidLearning procedure/lesson.
+The output is an animated interactive 3D training simulation that contains several training modes (demo, study, and exam) and is usable as a standalone application or integrated with any SCORM-compliant Learning Management Systems (LMS).

 And what for the future?
 “There are not that many astronauts in the world and they form a tight community.
-Already the word has spread and there is great interest to copy the success of what the European Astronaut Centre instructors and Cortona3D engineers have produced,” said Richard Moss, head of ATV training with the ESA.
-“As the space community looks forward to a return to the Moon and sending humans to Mars, it is clear that interactive 3D learning tools such as that created by Cortona3D RapidLearning from Cortona3D will be critical in maintaining the success of such dangerous missions.”
+Already the word has spread and there is a great interest to copy the success of what the European Astronaut Centre instructors and Cortona3D engineers have produced,” said Richard Moss, head of ATV training with the ESA.

-Europe’s first Automated Transfer Vehicle (ATV) – the Jules Verne, a supply ship is due to launch on March 8th 2008 and expected to arrive at the International Space Station (ISS) around 18 days later.
-This fleet of 20 tonne space transport vehicles used to bring fresh food, clothes, water, fuel, experiments, and oxygen to keep the ISS and its residents alive is the result of more than $1.3billion of development.
-The Jules Verne will dock and stay attached to the station (ISS) until August, while its cargo is unpacked by astronauts’ delicate manoeuvres and waste from the station is loaded, before becoming detached to fall into the Pacific ocean.
+Europe’s first Automated Transfer Vehicle (ATV) – the Jules Verne, a supply ship is due to launch on March 8th, 2008, and is expected to arrive at the International Space Station (ISS) around 18 days later.
+This fleet of 20-tonne space transport vehicles used to bring fresh food, clothes, water, fuel, experiments, and oxygen to keep the ISS and its residents alive is the result of more than $1.3billion of development.
+The Jules Verne will dock and stay attached to the station (ISS) until August, while its cargo is unpacked by astronauts’ delicate maneuvers and waste from the station is loaded, before becoming detached to fall into the Pacific ocean.

-The real life of a modern astronaut, involves 3 to 5 years intensive training all over the globe before arrival on the International Space Station (ISS).
+The real-life of a modern astronaut involves 3 to 5 years of intensive training all over the globe before arrival on the International Space Station (ISS).
 Then this $100billion outpost in space will be home for 6 months.
-The information and expertise that an astronaut requires is vast and constantly being expanded and updated so their training requirement is demanding and non- stop.
-Repetition and interaction with the equipment (either real or virtual) is important to maintain skill level.
+The information and expertise that an astronaut requires are vast and constantly being expanded and updated so their training requirement is demanding and non-stop.
+Repetition and interaction with the equipment (either real or virtual) are important to maintain skill level.
 Dynamic update as equipment evolves is essential; it even continues on-orbit.
-See: http://www.esa.int/esaCP/SEM1VGEMKBF_index_0.html